alice-doc/alice-analysis-tutorial/rivet/publishing-procedures.md

   * separate validation/approval of Rivet analysis (t.b.d., could be by PB/PF)

 ## Submission of analysis
 The contributions to Rivet from the LHC experiments are organized through contact persons.
-For ALICE this is channeled through PWG-MM, i.e. after approval the analysis will be submitted centrally to the Rivet repository.
+For ALICE this is channeled through PAG-MC, i.e. after approval the analysis will be submitted centrally to the Rivet repository.